davesteele/davesteele.github.io/_posts/2015-05-02-debian-watch-file-format-for-signed-github-source-tars.markdown

   * The second one points to the right branch.
   * The third one fixes the file name.
   * The fource one adds the 'asc' extension.
+* I'm using 'master' as the git-buildpackage 'upstream' branch.
 * Occurrences of 'davesteele' and 'splitcpy' will need to be replaced for other instances.